-A while ago, I posted this video.
+A while ago, I posted the video below.
 It's so disheartening to see that the plastic packaging weighed more than a standard plastic toothbrush.
 Take a second to think about the carbon footprint that getting it here left behind.
 It's unbelievably sad to see.
 There is a steep price attached to those rock-bottom prices, and you're not doing the environment any favours by purchasing that way.

 One supplier that I contacted after I ordered a bamboo toothbrush and weighed the packaging, informed me that they had shipped over 4,000 of them in three months alone.
 That's a lot of unnecessary packaging heading to our landfills.

 For us, finding the right suppliers is essential.
 The companies we work with manufacture to the highest possible standards, have validated certification, and work with us to reduce the packaging and waste that occurs both in manufacturing and in shipping.